 Creating an accounting database with Five won’t be entirely effortless, but it will be significantly easier than spending 60+ hours learning various coding frameworks and languages.
 In addition, with Five, your database is fully customizable and adjustable, exactly tailored to the way you need it to run your business.
 Add custom fields and track whatever you wish in your accounting database.

-With Five, you can
+With Five, you can:

-1. Set up a secure database in minutes, and
+✅ Set up your database in minutes.

 Five also offers the flexibility to create custom business logic with code, generate PDF documents, and visualize your data through custom charts and dashboards.